**PixelCNC v1.69b - User Guide**

 Opens the Create Layer dialog where new layers can be created from media loaded from disk or as new blank layers.
 Layers can be created from media such as 2D raster images, 2D vector graphics/geometry, and 3D model geometry.

 Functions for generating new layers from existing layers, or the canvas as a whole, are accessible via the left UI pane under Canvas Actions, and under Layer Actions while a layer is selected.
-Some functions are only accessible while a layer's editing mode is enabled along the right UI pane.
+Some functions are only accessible along the UI pane on the right side of the interface while a layer's editing mode is enabled.

-There are four different canvas layer types each with a different purpose and usage:
+There are four different canvas layer types, each with a different purpose and usage for creating the compositions that comprise a project's canvas:

 + Raster-Layers: a heightmap either loaded from an image, generated from a paths-layer, copied from a model or text layer, or created from scratch using raster editing functions.